pedropereira97/waypoint_test/waypoint_navigator/README.md

 ## Instructions

-1.In a command window, open ROS2 node.
+1. In a command window, open ROS2 node.

-2.In a new command window,open ROS2-ROS1 bridge (https://github.com/ros2/ros1_bridge).
+2. In a new command window,open ROS2-ROS1 bridge (https://github.com/ros2/ros1_bridge).

 3. In a new command window, type: